 1. No Commuting & Time Saved Every Day

-No commuting is one of my favorite benefits of working from home.
+One of my favorite benefits of working from home is the lack of commuting.
 Removing the commute from your life has many knock-on effects, which will be covered in the following sections.

 My local office is approximately a 45-minute drive away.
 By skipping the commute, I save 90 minutes per day.
 The average person has roughly 30 days of vacation and public holidays yearly.
 So, removing the weekends and vacations from the year, we have 230 working days or commute days per year.
-Let’s guess that your career will span 35 years because you plan to retire early.
+Suppose your career will span 35 years because you plan to retire early.

 This equates to 90 minutes X 230 days X 35 years = 12,075 commuting hours.